Army Emergency Relief has an assistance program to help Army families address the costs associated with childcare.

 The United States Army provides high-quality childcare at most Army installations.
-In response to the COVID-19 pandemic, many of the Army’s childcare facilities are operating under reduced capacity and some have even temporarily closed, forcing Army families to look outside the gate for childcare.
+In response to the ongoing COVID-19 pandemic, many of the Army’s childcare facilities are operating under reduced capacity and some have even temporarily closed, forcing Army families to look outside the gate for childcare.
 Private childcare providers are experiencing the same challenge, with most facilities reducing their capacity or closing until the pandemic ends.

 Active-duty Soldiers and their eligible family members, such as dependent spouses, and members of the Reserve Component on Title 10 orders for more than 30 consecutive days (and their eligible family members) are eligible.